RohitJangid05/JavaScript/Events/Readme.md

     Document Events:

         DOMContentLoaded: Triggered when the HTML document has been fully loaded and parsed, without waiting for stylesheets and images.

-    Touch Events (for mobile devices):

-        touchstart: Triggered when a user touches the screen.
-        touchend: Triggered when a user stops touching the screen.
-        touchmove: Triggered when a user moves their finger across the screen.